TOWNS IN ALL THE COLOURS OF THE RAINBOW

 From the pool, swimmers have a matchless view of the fjord and fells that stretch out just behind the enormous panoramic windows.

 The international architectural elite also have an eye on the north.
-The Swiss star architect Peter Zumthor is responsible for the plans for the upcoming visitors’ centre at Ilulissat Icefjord, and in Nuuk Danish Bjarke Ingels Group has won the procurement to design the country’s new national gallery.
+The Danish star architect Dorthe Mandrup has drawn the upcoming visitors’ centre at Ilulissat Icefjord, and in Nuuk Danish Bjarke Ingels Group has won the procurement to design the country’s new national gallery.